josecarlosgt/Web-Design-and-Development/README.md

 - [Mozilla MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element).
 This website contains detailed and up-to-date documentation on HTML.
 - [W3Schools](https://www.w3schools.com/) This website contains examples and brief explanations of HTML.

-You should not attempt to memorize each available tag that exists in HTML.
+> You should not attempt to memorize each available tag that exists in HTML.
 You should know how the basic HTML tags work and where to look for new HTML elements and functionality when needed.

+ On-page SEO techiniques require a list of keywords that describe the most relevant and significant aspects of your website.
+Here are some examples:
+- Laguna Brava
+- Ecotourism
+- Nature
+- Adventure

-We will use the following content obtained from the content design process:
+We will use the following text obtained from the content design process.
+Note the text contains the keywords highlighted in bold.

 > *Lake description*
-> Laguna Brava Ecotourism is an organization run by local community members based in Laguna Brava.
-Laguna Brava is a karstic lake of incomparable beauty located in western Guatemala.
-Laguna Brava is located in a remote and highly underdeveloped region, so reaching and exploring the lake takes a mix of extreme adventure and intimate contact with nature.
-The lake beauty lies in the colours variety of its waters, which depends on the sun's position.
-Laguna Brava is also known as Yolnabaj by the region's inhabitants, which translates as "rough lake".
-Despite its name, the waters of Laguna Brava Laguna are so calm that they instantly awaken a deep feeling of peace.
+> **Laguna Brava** **Ecotourism** is an organization run by local community members based in **Laguna Brava**. **Laguna Brava** is a karstic lake of incomparable beauty located in western Guatemala. **Laguna Brava** is located in a remote and highly underdeveloped region, so reaching and exploring the lake takes a mix of extreme **adventure** and intimate contact with **nature**.
+The lake beauty lies in the colours variety of its waters, which depends on the sun's position. **Laguna Brava** is also known as Yolnabaj by the region's inhabitants, which translates as "rough lake".
+Despite its name, the waters of **Laguna Brava** Laguna are so calm that they instantly awaken a deep feeling of peace.
 >
 > *Company description*
-> We provide guided visits to Laguna Brava and welcome travellers from all regions of the world.
+> We provide guided visits to **Laguna Brava** and welcome travellers from all regions of the world.
 We believe that visitors and responsible tourism practices are essential to support the development of our local community.
 >
 > *Guided visits description*
-> We offer two options for guided visits that allow you to enjoy Laguna Brava beauty.
+> We offer two options for guided visits that allow you to enjoy **Laguna Brava** beauty.
 In both options, we provide life vests and local guides who know the lake very well to take care of your safety.
 >
+> *Guided visits options*
+>
+> *Option 1*
 > The Lake Challenge
-> - Description: Cross the four kilometres in a kayak guided by a local guide.
+> Cross the four kilometres in a kayak guided by a local guide.
 This guided visit is physically demanding, and we recommend it for only those in excellent physical condition.
 > - Duration: 5 hours approx.
 > - Price: $50 USD
 > - Minimum: 2 pax
 >
+> *Option 2*
 > Sit Back & Relax
-> - Description: Board a rowing boat that takes to around the most beautiful parts of the lake.
+> Board a rowing boat that takes to around the most beautiful parts of the lake.
 This guided visit does not require physical effort.
+> - Duration: 5 hours approx.
 > - Price: 3 hours approx.
 > - Minimum: 4 pax